zulip/zulip/docs/subsystems/users.md

 - show up in your message stream
 - be narrowed to by clicking on recipient bars, etc.
 - be narrowed to by searches (but not suggested)
-- can show up in your "Private Messages" sidebar
+- can show up in your "Private messages" sidebar

 We also have the mirroring world, where we have unknown users that we can send PMs to, and local-echo is allowed to create